ReubenWattenhofer/hair-renderer/README.md

   * MeshMerge.cs script, found under Hair_Renderer/Scripts

 MeshMerge.cs will merge the meshes into a single mesh owned by the parent.
 This parent must not have any children other than the hair meshes.

+For the self-shadowing and transparency to work, additional work must be done.
+For self-shadowing, create a camera and make sure its projection is set to orthographic.
+Assign a directional light as a child to it, and make sure both the light and camera are pointing the same way (ie light transform is the identity matrix).
+Lastly, add the DeepOpacity.cs script to the camera, and customize the public variables as you see fit.
+The camera, and by extension the light, can be easily set up by pressing ctrl+shift+f.

+For transparency, attach the TransparencySorting.cs script to the main camera, and set the public variables.